-I couldn’t even remember the last time spending such long relaxing hours of non-stop sleep on the beach (Thank you hubby for taking care of our kids after lunch, you’re amazing!).
+I couldn’t even remember the last time spending such long relaxing hours of non-stop sleep on the beach.

 Anyhow, I use to wake up and see the sun shining over the trees.
 Wondering whether I had slept much, though it wasn’t possible, the sun was still there.
 Guilt didn’t even touch me.
 A soft breeze invited me to close my eyes tighter, to sleep more.

 The beach was calm, not crowded at all.
 The hotel hosted many solo travelers, many digital nomads, long-term hosts of the resort, and people absorbed in their books and notes, mostly silent but smiling and polite.